bretheskevin/boilerplate-rails-next/README.md

 - [x] EntityManager (automatically fetch data from the API)
 - [x] Model
 - [x] Example page with some entity manager actions
-- [ ] Admin dashboard to manage users